 Code Repositories

-To share the code and merge it after working on the app separately, GitExtensions and BitBucket where used.
-The pull request wasn’t pulling the current version from BitBucket and Commit and Push didn’t work all the time.
-Also, the merge software K3diff didn’t working properly, it wasn’t possible to save the solved conflicts and therefore the merged file resulted in being corrupt and the merge needed to be cleaned up by hand.
+To share the code and merge it after working on the app individually, GitExtensions and BitBucket were used.
+However, the “Pull” request wasn’t pulling the current version from BitBucket always, and “Commit” and “Push” didn’t work always as expected.
+In addition to that, the merge software “K3diff” didn’t work properly, so it was impossible to save the solved conflicts.
+Therefore, the merged file resulted in being corrupt and the merge needed to be cleaned up by hand.

-To avoid these problems, the Server provided by IKG was used to exchange the current project folder, copy it to the Git-folder and then work on with that version.
-Nevertheless, this procedure took a lot of time and didn’t prove to be useful for bigger projects.
+To avoid these problems, the Server provided by IKG was used to exchange the current project folder, copy it to the Git-folder and then continue working with that version.
+Nevertheless, this procedure took a lot of time and we consider it can be really frustrated for bigger projects.

 ArcGIS for Android SDK